-Enter the percentage of deteriorated buildings / properties in the area at the time it was designated a slum or blighted area (enter value as decimal).
+Enter the percentage of deteriorated buildings/properties in the area at the time it was designated a slum or blighted area.
+[Enter value as a decimal number.
+Example: .2526 = 25.26%]

-If the activity qualifies for CDBG-DR assistance on the basis that public improvements throughout the area are in a general state of deterioration, enter a description of each type of improvement in the area and its condition at the time the area was designated as slum / blight.
+If the activity qualifies for CDBG-DR assistance on the basis that public improvements throughout the area are in a general state of deterioration, enter a description of each type of improvement in the area and its condition at the time the area was designated a slum or blighted area.

-Enter the year the area was designated as a slum / blighted area.
+Enter the year the area was designated as a slum or blighted area.
 If the period during which such designations are valid has lapsed, the applicant entity must re-evaluate and re-designate the area.